mryap/jekyll-netlify-boilerplate/_posts/2018-10-09-common-mistakes-in-using-github.md

 date: "2018-10-09 13:11"
 ---

+Some of the mistakes when I encounter using Git and GitHub for the first time

 # Git push requires username and password

 You cloned a git repository from your Github account to your PC.